Seasonal Community Experience

 Omega’s programs, which are supported by the service community members through their work, embrace the concept of equal emphasis on developing mind, body, heart, and spirit, as well as the social dimensions of the self.
-Our holistic education program is designed to facilitate this process of self-discovery within the context of community.
-During the season, nearly 1,800 exclusive holistic studies program classes are available.
+Our Holistic Education Program is designed to facilitate this process of self-discovery within the context of community.
+During the season, nearly 1,800 exclusive community classes are available.

 In addition to these classes, there are a number of events, including purification lodges, community dances, talent shows, arts and crafts fairs, and a weekly Sanctuary Hour, where we gather as a community to hear special guests share wisdom from their life experience.
 Speakers have included Seane Corn, Julia Butterfly Hill, Bobby McFerrin, Alex and Allyson Grey, Alan Arkin, and our cofounders Elizabeth Lesser and Stephan Rechtschaffen.

 Since 1977, Omega has served as a meeting place for great thinkers, creative talent, and leaders of the day—a resource for those who wish to be at the forefront of lifelong learning.
-Most service community members are drawn to Omega because they feel a strong connection with Omega’s mission and values and they have a commitment to personal growth and social change.
-Through work, participation in community events, and a dedication to compassionate service, community members also have endless opportunities to learn more about themselves, others, and the world
+Most Seasonal Community Members are drawn to Omega because they feel a strong connection with Omega’s mission and values and they have a commitment to personal growth and social change.
+Through work, participation in community events, and a dedication to compassionate service, Seasonal Community Members also have endless opportunities to learn more about themselves, others, and the world

 There are many other benefits to being part of our learning community , such as healthy meals; discounts at the the Omega Store, Omega Café, and Omega Wellness Center; and the use of campus facilities.